acbull/HiCE/README.md

 Code for our ACL 2019 paper “**Few-Shot Representation Learning for Out-Of-Vocabulary Words**”.

-Will release the code soon.
+Will write the document soon.